donti17/FMX-Compatibility/README.md

 - **Arcade games should work out of the box** and generally run perfectly fine in GoD format.
 If an arcade game does not work, feel free to let me know via the issues tab just like any other game.

 > [!NOTE]
 > If a game doesn't work via XexTool, it's very likely that it'll work via [this method](https://www.youtube.com/watch?v=tUajcJjVaPY).
-This repo doesn't currently cover it.
+This is the recommended method.

 ## How to Contribute
 We rely on the community to expand and maintain this database (though I will be posting a lot here too with my findings!).
 To submit a compatibility report: